 - Don’t leave children’s wading pools full of water when not in use.
 Even if you know your children won’t be near them, another child may wander over and fall in.

-- Don’t drink and swim or boat.
+- Just say no, and don’t drink and swim or boat.
 If you are impaired, stay away from the water.
 Enough said.

 - Teach your children to swim.
 If you are not a swimmer, put them in lessons.
 If you can’t afford lessons and you can’t teach them yourself, there are many “learn to swim” videos online to use as reference.
 Even the basics like floating and treading water could save your child’s life.

 - Keep rescue aids like a life preserver near the pool, but know that you can use a towel or anything that the drowning victim could grab ahold of.
 Do not ever let a drowning victim grab ahold of you.
 Fear and panic increase strength and you will end up with two drowning victims instead of one.
 If you must get them from the water, grab them from behind by putting your arm around them under the arm pit and across the chest.